Army Air Defense Command (United States): Organization (1966)

-The NORAD-CONAD History for the first part of 1965 says that the 53d Brigade Headquarters was to move from Maxwell AFB to McChord AFB and the personnel of the discontinued 7th Region transferred to it.
+The NORAD-CONAD History for the first part of 1965 says that the 53d Antiaircraft Artillery Brigade Headquarters was to move from Maxwell AFB to McChord AFB and the personnel of the discontinued 7th Region transferred to it.
 The personnel of the 53rd at Maxwell AFB were to be transferred to the 5th Region.
 The 1st Region Headquarters was also moving from Fort Totten, NY, to Stewart AFB, NY, because Fort Totten was being closed (this may have been in 1974).

-On 1 August 1966, Lieutenant General Robert Hackett assumed command of the United States Army Air Defense Command at Ent Air Force Base in Colorado Springs, Colorado, an assignment he held until he retired 30 June 1968.

-In 1957 the Combat Arms Regimental System organized the battalions under regiments again.
-In 1968 the Air Defense Artillery Branch was created.

-ARADCOM strength peaked in 1963, with 184 firing units (134 Regular Army, 50 National Guard).
-However, beginning in September 1968, the command was reduced in strength.
+ARADCOM strength peaked in 1963, with 184 firing units (134 Regular Army Nike-Hercules, 50 National Guard).
+However, beginning in September 1968, the command was reduced in strength to 87 batteries.
 On February 4, 1974, the U.S. Department of Defense announced that ARADCOM would be inactivated, apart from the 31st Air Defense Artillery Brigade, which had been activated during the Cuban Missile Crisis (October 1962) and would remain on duty in southern Florida.
 By December 31, 1974, ARADCOM's remaining regional headquarters, eight groups, 13 battalion headquarters, and 48 Hercules firing batteries were closed out.
 ARADCOM headquarters was inactivated January 4, 1975.